I have a soft spot for the MVT-7000.

 Just in case you were wondering what disaster really looks like, well here it is in its full form.

-Yupi fans have full permission to look away now or sob uncontrollably.
+Yupiteru fans have full permission to look away now or sob uncontrollably.
+Here is the Yupiteru sick bay, very sick actually !.

 Not a thing to relish repairing or even attempting come to that.
 What a sorry sight and what a nightmare to repair !